carpentries/instructor-training/09-why.md

 once enough people make "doing the right thing" a habit, the big picture more or less takes care of itself.

-At least,
+At leats,
-that's what I believed in 2004.
+that's what I believed ten years ago.
 I am less optimistic today.
+Faced with catastrophic climate change, many of my generation have chosen to argue away evidence rather than fix things while they can still be fixed.
-The bill for my generation's cowardice, lethargy, and greed will come due when my daughter is grown, by which time there will be no easy solutions to climate change (and quite possibly no solutions at all).
+The bill for our cowardice and lethargy many not come due until my daughter is grown, but come due it will, and with heavy interest;
-The only things that will save us then will be more science and more courage, both of which need to be taught and practiced.
+the only things that will save us then will be more science and more courage.
+Teaching scientists to change the way they work, and to pay as much attention to research on teaching as they would like society to pay to things that really matter, is just practice.

 In his 1947 essay
 [Why I Write](http://www.resort.com/~prime8/Orwell/whywrite.html),